associatedpress/harvester/docs/first_project.md

 you can [configure a custom URL for the project][configuration] to make life a little easier.

-Your form should have just one field: a text input where you can specify the Pokemon's name.
+Your form should have a single field: a text input where you can specify the Pokemon's name.
 We made the field required (`required:true`), so if you try to submit the form without a name you'll get an error message.

 #### Adding a select input with an option sheet

 At this point we're only collecting a list of Pokemon names, and that's not very interesting.
-Any investigative reporter worth her salt would surely want to dig a bit deeper, so let's add a field for the Pokemon's type.
+Any investigative reporter worth their salt would surely want to dig a bit deeper, so let's add a field for the Pokemon's type.

-Now, we could do what we did for the Pokemon name and just add another `string` field, but that would allow one reporter to enter the string "fire", another to enter "Fire", and yet another to enter "fire type".
+Now, we could do what we did for the Pokemon name and add another `string` field, but that would allow one reporter to enter the string "fire", another to enter "Fire", and yet another to enter "fire type".
 That would be a headache when we try to analyze the data.
 For something like this we would be better of